jbkunst/riskr/README.md

 ## Assumptions

 `riskr` assume the target variable is *binary* with numeric values: 0 and 1.
 Usually 1 means the characteristic of interest.
+For example 0 is a default operation and 1 a non-default one.

 ## Installation